 Applications rarely exist in isolation.
 They often depend on other systems and services to function.
 Understanding these dependencies is key to a smooth migration.
 I like to create a detailed map of all the interconnections.
 This helps identify which components can be migrated as-is, and which might need some tweaking.

-Some legacy systems simply aren't built for the cloud.
+Some legacy systems simply aren’t built for the cloud.
 They might rely on outdated technologies or have hard coded dependencies on physical infrastructure.
 In these cases, modernization is often the answer.
 This could mean anything from containerizing the app to rebuilding it from scratch using cloud-native technologies.
+Additionally, organizations need to adapt their IT operations and employee skill sets for effective integration into cloud environments.
+This includes training employees to manage dynamic cloud environments and understanding various cloud deployment models to ensure optimal application performance.

 Not everything needs to move to the cloud at once.
 A hybrid approach, where some systems remain on-prem while others are migrated, can be a good way to handle compatibility issues.
 I've seen this work well for companies with complex legacy systems.
 They can move the easier stuff first, while gradually modernizing the more challenging components.